 Yes, you can have electricity ANYWHERE you go!
 If that’s not enough, you can do it all within a tiny package.
-That’s thanks to the Bluetti EB3A, a game changer for camping, off-grid living, hunt camps, multi-day fishing trips, etc. It even applies to the digital road warrior, photographer, RC enthusiast or anyone who carries battery-operated devices.
+That’s thanks to the Bluetti EB3A, a game changer for camping, off-grid living, hunt camps, multi-day fishing trips, wilderness exploration, etc. It even applies to the digital road warrior, photographer, RC enthusiast or anyone who carries battery-operated devices.

-Discloure: Posts may contain affiliate links.
+Disclosure: Posts may contain affiliate links.
 Purchases made through our links result in a small commission to us at no charge to you.
 We only recommend products that meet our brand standards based on testing and first hand use by our authors.

 A small and mighty, battery based (268 Wh lithium iron phoshate) portable power station.
 Using USB A&C, cigarette lighter socket and inverter based AC output (2 outlets).
 Solar, DC car charger and household AC charging inputs.
 It's an amazing little unit and our first 5 star review!

-Small package with lots of power
+- Small package with lots of power

-Super fast charging
+- Super fast charging

-Smart interface
+- Smart interface

-Long life battery
+- Long life battery

-Great price
+- Great price

-Won't shut off when plugged in
+- Won't shut off when plugged in

 What is a Portable Power Station?

-We already know that to use electricity, we need to tap into it (power lines) or make it ourselves, which classically means a gas generator.
+We already know that to use electricity, we need to tap into it (power lines) or make it ourselves, which classically means traditional generators, like a gas generator.
 Now, you are hauling a heavy generator and gasoline, and you need to deal with fumes and noise – all while also keeping it out of the rain.
 And that can be a challenge if not a royal PITA.
 Imagine tent camping with neighbours in a provincial or state park – you know that’s not happening based on noise alone.

 Solar generation is always an option to “make” electricity.
 But it can be slow, not always readily available, and needs to be built up or “stored” (through batteries) to have an actual purpose for future use.